NethermindEth/Forta-Agents/CompoundV3-Bots/Governance-Events/README.md

 ## Test Data

 No emission of these events was found on existing Comet contracts.
-Considering this, a PoC contract, which can be found at `PoC/GovernanceEventsPoc.sol`, was made and deployed to the Sepolia network.
+Considering this, besides the unit tests, which can be executed by running `npm run test`, a PoC contract, which can be found at `PoC/GovernanceEventsPoc.sol`, was made and deployed to the Sepolia network.

 To test the bot against its data, first set up a Sepolia RPC in your `forta.config.json` file.
 Then, run the following command to execute the bot